johnshsiao/RainbowEngine/README.md

 # RainbowEngine

-#do some thing that no every one can do  but can help every one
+#do one thing that no every one can do  but can help every one